dw-io/.named/README.md

 named_configure
 ```

 This should install and start named.
-It will load into launchd, so it will be available after reboot as well.
+It will load into launchd so it will be available after reboot as well.
 There are a few control functions in named.sh.
 If you always want them to be available, do this:

 ```echo "source ~/.named/named.sh" >> ~/.bash_profile```